lely475/SoftCTM/README.md

 To guide participants with a real-world example, we provide a simple baseline algorithm that uses the U-Net architecture.
 For more details, please visit `ocelot23algo/user/unet_example/`.

-# Submitting to GC

-To submit your algorithm to the GC platform, you'll need to export the docker container with all the required ingredients to run your inference.
-We have three simple bash scripts that might be helpful for you.

 ## Build your docker image